balanced-dev/yuzu-docs/docs/definition/markup.md

 </picture>
 ```

 Which is much simpler and makes it far easier to understand what is going on.
-No more multiple sources for the same breakpoint, no long string of parameters and no calculations required.
+No more multiple sources for the same breakpoint, no long, difficult to read string of parameters, and no calculations required.

 Simply by passing the necessary initial 2 required parameters: `{{{ pictureSource [media query string] [image url] }}}` we can begin to use the `pictureSource` helper.